Living Walls: Bring Your Garden Inside and Clean The Air Too

 Living walls or green walls are self-sufficient vertical gardens which are connected to the outside or inside of a house or building.

-They distinct from green façades (e.g. ivy walls) because the vegetation root in a structural support that is attached to the wall surface itself.
+They are distinct from green façades (e.g. ivy walls) because the vegetation root in a structural support that is attached to the wall surface itself.
 The vegetation obtain water and nutrients from inside the vertical support rather than from the soil.
-In a way, it could be considered a hybrid hydroponic/soil growing system
+In a way, it could be considered a hybrid hydroponic soil growing system

 A living wall is a wall partially or totally enclosed in plants containing a growing medium, for example soil.
 Many green walls also have a built-in water supply system.
 Green walls can also be known as living walls or vertical gardens.